scottalanturner/AI-ML-Labs/Linear-Regression/README.md

 ## Prerequisites
 - A Google account (to use Google Colab)
-- Basic Python knowledge
+- Basic Python knowledge (helpful)
-- Basic understanding of data science concepts
+- Basic understanding of data science concepts (helpful)

+** You will not be required to write Python code.
+You will need to execute the provided Python code, as instructed

 ## Setup Instructions